 Park improvements are proposed at Lyon Creek Waterfront Preserve and two recently acquired lakefront parcels (#403010-0035, -0040).
-Pedestrian improvements for park access are also planned on the City Hall property (parcel #401930-1663), a portion of the Burke-Gilman Trail (parcel #102604-9016), and within the adjacent public right-of-way.
+Pedestrian improvements for park access are also planned within the adjacent public right-of-way.

 Methods

 For the purposes of this study, all trees rooted within the project area, or with driplines extending into the project area, were included in the tree inventory.
 The City of Lake Forest Park defines a significant tree as "a tree six inches or greater in diameter (DBH) or a required replacement tree of any size.
 Dead trees shall not be considered significant trees."
 (Lake Forest Park Municipal Code [LFPMC] 16.14.030).